Tender (rail)

 A tender is a special rail vehicle hauled by a steam locomotive containing its fuel (wood, coal, oil or torrefied biomass) and water.
 Steam locomotives consume large quantities of water compared to the quantity of fuel, so their tenders are necessary to keep them running over long distances.
-A locomotive that pulls a tender is called a tender locomotive.
-Locomotives that do not have tenders and carry all their fuel and water on board are called tank locomotives or tank engines.
+A locomotive that pulls a tender is called either a tender locomotive or a tender engine.
+Locomotives that do not have tenders and carry all their fuel and water on board are called tank locomotives.

 A corridor tender is a locomotive tender with a passageway to one side, allowing crew changes on the fly.

 A brake tender is a tender that is heavy and used (primarily) to provide greater braking efficiency.

 General functions

 The largest steam locomotives are semi-permanently coupled by a drawbar to a tender that carries the water and fuel.
 The fuel source used depends on what is economically available locally.
 In the UK and parts of Europe, a plentiful supply of coal made this the obvious choice from the earliest days of the steam engine.
 Until around 1850 in the United States, the vast majority of locomotives burned wood until most of the eastern forests were cleared.
 Subsequently, coal burning became more widespread, and wood burners were restricted to rural and logging districts.